airbytehq/airbyte/docs/integrations/sources/jina-ai-reader.md

-# Jina AI
+# Jina AI Reader

 ## Overview

+This connector allows access to the [Jina Reader API](https://jina.ai/reader/) using two modes:
-Jina AI Reader API addresses these issues of scraping by extracting the core content from a URL and converting it into clean, LLM-friendly text, ensuring high-quality input for your agent and RAG systems.
+- **"Reader" Mode** (`https://r.jina.api`) - Given a set of one or more URLs as input, return the content of those pages as Markdown text.
+The Reader endpoint extracts the core content from a URL and converting it into clean, LLM-friendly text, ensuring high-quality input for your agent and RAG systems.
+- **"Search" Mode** (`https://s.jina.api`) - Similar to the reader endpoint, but accepting a search prompt and returning the text from top 5 search results.
+Both of these API endpoints will generate human readable markdown, which can also be efficiently processed by downstream LLM and GenAI applications.
+Both modes can be utilized in the same sync, following the configuration instructions below.

 ### Available Streams